 In July 2009, Amy and twenty-two of her students attended the New York City Tap Festival where they trained with world-renowned masters and were chosen to perform their award-winning routine Off Broadway to a sold-out theatre.
 Amy was chosen as the recipient of the 2009 NYC Tap Festival Outstanding Teacher/Choreographer Award for her outstanding dedication and commitment to the art of tap dancing.
 In July 2012, Amy attended the Third Coast Rhythm Project in San Antonio, Texas along with twenty of her students to train with various tap masters.

 It is with great joy and pride that Amy can nourish her own passion and love of tap by performing professionally as a member of Vancouver’s Urban Tap Squad Company across British Columbia.
 In 2006, they performed Urban Interludes to sold-out audiences in Vernon and the Vancouver Roundhouse.

-It is Amy’s desire to share with her students of all ages, her diversified training, technique, musicality and rhythm, and most of all, her genuine love and passion for Tap Dance.
-Her renowned and unique choreography comes from within her soul and captures the very essence of “Tap” and its beautiful rhythms speak to this beautiful and historical language.
-With her love of teaching children of all ages and adults, she foremost encourages fun and embracing the love and joy of “Tap”, with patience and positivity.
-She teaches and encourages her students to “un-tap” the joy of this wonderful instrument and music within them and to truly hear and articulate their own “joyful noise”.
+It is Amy’s desire to share her diversified training, technique, musicality and rhythm and genuine love and passion for tap dance with students of all ages.
+Her renowned and unique choreography comes from within her soul and captures the very essence of tap and its beautiful rhythms.
+With her love of teaching children of all ages and adults, she encourages fun and embracing the love and joy of tap with patience and positivity.
+Amy teaches students to ‘un-tap’ the joy of this wonderful instrument and music within them to truly hear and articulate their own joyful noise.